-- Bracket mount - the links are attached to the pole by way of a bracket that can be slid up or down the pole to set height.
+- Knob or Pole mount - the links are attached to the pole by way of a bracket that can be slid up or down the pole to set height.
 This is best for "fix it and leave it" installations as reaching to the pole to change your monitor height is not optimal if you reposition your monitor often

 - Depth adjustment - the range of distance between the post and the monitor is changed by pushing your monitor back or pulling it forward.
 How much distance you can acheive is determined by the length of the arm you have purchased and can vary from 8" to more than 24".
 We offer several models with extended reach arms.
 Arms must fold to push your arm closer to the post.
 Some arm links will fold one on top of the other and these are better suited if you wish the flexibility to move your monitor as close as possible to the post.

 - Rotation - an articulating LCD monitor arm will allow you to quickly adjust your monitor from landscape to portrait positioning.
 Most offer 360° rotation so you can quickly rotate your monitor to share information with a customer or coworker.
 Some arms offer a wider range of rotation at multiple pivot points.

 - Tilt - all arms offer some tilt for viewing comfort but some models offer a greater tilt range for varying working positions and some now offer as much as 200° tilt to accommodate new, touch screen monitors as well as tablet PCs (wth an adapter to hold the tablet)

 - Modularity - most monitor arms are not reconfigurable, but some are.
 Ergotech LCD arms, mounts and stands, and some Innovative arms can be reconfigured to accommodate additional monitors, or change mounting method.